LiveSwitch Ultimate WebRTC Guide

 The WebRTC project was first announced by Google in May 2011 as a means of developing a common set of protocols for enabling high-quality RTC applications within browsers, mobile platforms and IoT devices.
 At the time, Flash and plug-ins were the only methods of offering real-time communication.
-Two years and considerable work later, the first cross-browser video call was established between Chrome and Firefox.
-Support for WebRTC in the developer community has since skyrocketed as more and more organizations add support for the specification.
+Two years later, after considerable work, the first cross-browser video call was established between Chrome and Firefox.
+Since then, support for WebRTC in the developer community has skyrocketed as more and more organizations add their support for the specification.
 Today, WebRTC is available natively (to varying degrees) in Chrome, Firefox, Safari, Edge, Android and iOS and is a widely popular tool for video calling.

-There are three primary components of the WebRTC API and each plays a unique role in WebRTC specification:
+There are 3 primary components of the WebRTC API and each plays a unique role in WebRTC specification:

 The Peer Connection is the core of the WebRTC standard.
-It provides a way for participants to create direct connections with their peers without the need for an intermediary server (beyond signalling).
+It provides a way for participants to create direct connections with their peers without the need for an intermediary server (beyond signaling).
 Each participant takes the media acquired from the media stream API and plugs it into the peer connection to create an audio or video feed.
-The PeerConnection API has a lot going on behind the scenes—it handles SDP negotiation, codec implementations, NAT Traversal, packet loss, bandwidth management and media transfer.
+The PeerConnection API has a lot going on behind the scenes.
+It handles SDP negotiation, codec implementations, NAT Traversal, packet loss, bandwidth management, and media transfer.

-The RTCDataChannel API was set up to allow bi-directional data transfer of any type of data—media or otherwise—directly between peers.
-It was designed to mimic the WebSocket API; however, rather than relying on a TCP connection (which is reliable but also high in latency and prone to bottlenecks), data channels use UDP-based streams with the configurability of the Stream Control Transmission Protocol (SCTP) protocol.
+The RTCDataChannel API was set up to allow bi-directional data transfer of any type of data - media or otherwise - directly between peers.
+It was designed to mimic the WebSocket API, but rather than relying on a TCP connection which although reliable is high in latency and prone to bottlenecks, data channels use UDP-based streams with the configurability of the Stream Control Transmission Protocol (SCTP) protocol.
 This design allows the best of both worlds: reliable delivery like in TCP but with reduced congestion on the network like in UDP.

 Before a peer-to-peer video call can begin, a connection between the two clients needs to be established.
-This is accomplished through signalling.
-Signalling falls outside of the realm of the WebRTC specification but is the vital first step in establishing an audio/video connection.
+This is accomplished through signaling.
+Signaling falls outside of the realm of the WebRTC specification but is the vital first step in establishing an audio/ video connection.

-Signalling allows two endpoints (senders, receivers or both) to exchange metadata to coordinate communication and set up a call.
-For example, before two endpoints can start a video call, one side has to call the other and the called side has to respond.
-This call-and-response message flow (also known as offer-answer message flow) contains critical details about the streaming that will take place (e.g. the number and types of streams, how the media will be encoded, etc.) and is often formatted using the Session Description Protocol (SDP).
-SDP is a standard format used by many real-world systems, including VoIP and WebRTC.
+Signaling allows two endpoints (senders, receivers, or both) to exchange metadata to coordinate communication in order to set up a call.
+For example, before two endpoints can start a video call, one side has to call the other, and the called side has to respond.
+This call-and-response message flow (also known as offer-answer message flow) contains critical details about the streaming that will take place - the number and types of streams, how the media will be encoded, etc. - and is often formatted using the Session Description Protocol (SDP), a standard format used by many real-world systems, including VoIP and WebRTC.